igor-alexandrov/igor-alexandrov.github.io/_posts/2024-05-11-lazy-load-offscreen-iframes.md

 I prepared two demo pages to show you how it works.
 They both load the same YouTube video, but [the first one](/demos/iframe-loading-lazy) uses the `<iframe loading="lazy">` attribute and [the second one](/demos/iframe-loading-eager) doesn't.

 I faced the problem with iframe embeds when was working on the (public speeches page)[/public-speeches].
+This page has a bunch of different embeds: YouTube, Slideshare, Transistor and others.
 The initial result that I got was not satisfying.
 The Lighthouse audit showed that the page was not optimized.

 {% include image-caption.html imageurl="/assets/images/posts/2024-05-11/loading-eager.png" title="Lighthouse results without eager loading" caption="Lighthouse results without eager loading" %}

 With the lazy loading attribute, the page performance improved significantly.
-The Lighthouse audit showed that the page was optimized.

 {% include image-caption.html imageurl="/assets/images/posts/2024-05-11/loading-lazy.png" title="Lighthouse results with lazy loading" caption="Lighthouse results with lazy loading" %}